SocialNerds/TensorFlow-Voice-Authentication-episode-31/README.md

 - You need to have [Docker](https://docs.docker.com/engine/installation/) installed

 Steps
-- Go to data/scripts/files/first and add 100-200 wav files of one person say something
+- Go to data/scripts/files/first and add 100-200 wav files of one person saying something
-- Go to data/scripts/files/second and add 100-200 wav files of another person say the same thing
+- Go to data/scripts/files/second and add 100-200 wav files of another person saying the same thing
 - Go to data/scripts/files/test and add test wavs from these people (saying the same thing)

 Run in root folder,